tonsky/tonsky.me/site/blog/unicode/index.md

 If the analogy helps, we can think of the Unicode itself (without any encodings) as being variable-length.

-.loud An Extended Grapheme Cluster is a sequence of one or more Unicode code points that must be treatead as a single, unbreakable character.
+.loud An Extended Grapheme Cluster is a sequence of one or more Unicode code points that must be treated as a single, unbreakable character.

 Therefore, we get all the problems we have with variable-length encodings, but now on code point level: you can’t take only a part of the sequence, it always should be selected, copied, edited, or deleted as a whole.